 Keep a refillable water bottle with you all day, on-the-go, or at the office.
 Buying a water bottle that can be reused is not only a much more economical way of drinking water, it also helps the environment because plastic bottles are difficult to dispose of.
 Try looking at https://buyersimpact.co.uk/ for reviews of different brands of water bottles to see if any of them appeal to you.

 Aim to add nutrients and flavor to your beverages.
 If water isn’t your favorite flavor, try adding fresh fruit to add a fresh kick.
 Or, add low-fat milk to your smoothie, hot cocoa, or morning coffee to add flavor, protein and calcium.
+You could buy water in bulk from Custom Water and make your own custom drinks for the week ahead if you like to plan and organize.

 Sip an electrolyte-rich sports drink if you are exercising more than 60 minutes or if you are training in extremely hot and humid conditions.
 Other than that, stick with water to hydrate your workout.